-Gentran Integration Suite retires and removes resources that include services, adapters, business processes, and maps.
-Following are the reasons for retiring and removing resources:
+Sterling Integrator includes a tool that helps you monitor resources that will be deprecated in future releases.
+The deprecated resources include services, adaptors, business processes, and maps.
+Following are the reasons for the deprecation:

-- An existing resource has been replaced by an improved version of the same resource. - An existing resource has become obsolete because of changes in the behavior of Gentran Integration Suite.
+- An existing resource has been replaced by an improved version of the same resource. - An existing resource has become obsolete because of changes in the behavior of Sterling Integrator.